 Los Banos: Released documents.

 Marin County Sheriff: Public records request sent Feb.
 11. On March 7, the sheriff said they needed about three months to produce records, which would be on June 7.
+On June 7, the county released five out of seven records.

 Martinez: Seeking to block the retroactivity of SB 1421.
 Lawyers are arguing that the law "contains no legislative direction for a retroactive application" and these records are "confidential as a matter of law" prior to Jan.
 1, 2019.
 A judge ruled on Feb.
 8, the records must be made public.
 The unions are appealing.
 However, on March 19, Martinez decided to reverse course and post all relevant records into one website.